ShivaBhattacharjee/DevOps/Kubernetes/Kubernetes.md

      *  Master Node / Control plane: The master node or control plane is responsible for managing the cluster and making global decisions.
 It controls the scheduling and deployment of containers, monitors the health of nodes and containers, and manages scaling and load balancing.
 The master node runs components such as the Kubernetes API server, the controller manager, the scheduler, and etcd (a distributed key-value store for storing cluster state).

-      * Worker Nodes: Worker nodes are the machines where containers are deployed and run.
+      * Worker Nodes: Wo rker nodes are the machines where containers are deployed and run.
 Each worker node has a container runtime, such as Docker or containerd, installed on it.
 These nodes communicate with the master node to receive instructions on which containers to run and how to manage them.

 ### <b>Kubectl</b>
    Kubectl is a command-line interface (CLI) tool used to interact with Kubernetes clusters.
 It is the primary tool for managing and controlling Kubernetes clusters from the command line.
 Kubectl allows you to perform various operations such as creating, inspecting, updating, and deleting Kubernetes resources.